MuddyBootsCode/data_science_study_group/README.md

 ## mporter/data_frames_and_indexes

 # Upcoming Meetings

-- 3/2 Go over Exploratory Data Analysis sub sections: Elements of Structured Data and Rectangular Data
+- 3/9 Go over Estimates of Location and Estimates of Variability (May need to push this to 3/16)

 # Past Meetings

 - 2/23 First meeting, introductions and go over expectations for the group [Meeting video](https://youtu.be/0XmXrdRl2rI)
+- 3/2 Go over Exploratory Data Analysis sub sections: Elements of Structured Data and Rectangular Data [2nd Meeting](https://youtu.be/uKR0GSNuVFA)